 It has delicate, paper thin leaves and tender stems.
 Its deep green color tends to be shinny too.

 It is used for countless foods including being a key ingredients of many salsas, guacamoles and pico de gallo.
-It is used to flavor beans, rice, salads, stews amongst some dishes.
+It is used to flavor beans, rice, salads, and stews amongst some dishes.
 It is even placed frequently on the table in a bowl, just as an optional garnish for tacos, antojos and soups.
 In the last couple decades it has even become quite popular for smoothies and juices.

 Cilantro has a distinct, strong and pungent flavor.
 Most people tend to like it.
 However, the few that don’t, tend to feel so strongly about it: they can’t stand it.
 Those I have asked about their dislike, usually say that it was since they can remember.
-A couple have referred to a detergent taste (see I was listening to you Ceci…).
-But most people that like cilantro, don’t recognize those flavors… So it just might be in the genes…
+A couple have referred to a detergent taste (see I was listening to you Ceci).
+But most people that like cilantro, don’t recognize those flavors, so it just might be in the genes.

 I am part of the group that really likes it.
 But I try to use it judiciously.
 A couple sprigs are usually all it takes to add what cilantro can bring.